hyomuk-kim/hyomuk-kim.github.io/_portfolio/project4_voice_recommend.md

 ## Insights

-This research project introduces a novel approach to ambient AI user interfaces.
-By leveraging real-time data and adaptive interfaces, we aim to enhance the user experience, allowing users to intuitively interact with AI agents without the need for extensive training or memorization.
-Our research provides valuable insights into improving the usability of AI-driven devices in ambient environments, ultimately making technology more accessible and user-friendly.
+This research project introduced a novel approach to ambient AI user interfaces.
+By leveraging real-time data and adaptive interfaces, we aimed to enhance the user experience, allowing users to intuitively interact with AI agents without the need for extensive training or memorization.
+Our research provided valuable insights into improving the usability of AI-driven devices in ambient environments, ultimately making technology more accessible and user-friendly.

 ***